-For High IT Performers, the amount of unnecessary rework reported is 21%.
-Because we believe that even High Performers have improvements to make in their work and should be continuously striving for progress, we use the 1% difference between reported rework and goal in our calculations.
+For High IT Performers, the amount of unnecessary rework reported is 19.5%.
+Because we believe that High Performers still have improvements to make in their work and should be continuously striving for Elite status, we use the 1.5% difference between reported rework and goal in our calculations.
 However, teams working on more static projects, such as mature project maintenance, may set more aggressive goals for unnecessary rework.
 While there is always some unplanned work to be done, catching errors early and having fast feedback loops helps to minimize this for High Performers.
 The best news here?
-By catching errors early, this group is also able to spend the most time on new work compared to all groups, reporting approximately 50% of their time spent on new work, such as design, new features, and new patch deployments.
+By catching errors early, this group is also able to spend about 10% more time on new work compared to medium and low performers, reporting approximately 50% of their time spent on new work.

-For Medium IT Performers, the amount of unplanned rework reported by the industry is 32%.
-Subtracting the 20% goal gives us 12% for our calculations.
-Medium Performers may not have the level of automated tests and other mechanisms in place to catch many defects as early as the High Performers, so they spend more time on unnecessary rework.
-Medium Performers report spending the least amount of time on new work (approximately 35%), likely because they are doing the hard work of cleaning up their technical debt.
-In fact, we see this pattern quite often: The journey from Low to High Performer involves the hard work necessary to catch up on the tech debt accumulated in the past and get to a point where you are catching defects early and often.
-Note that Medium Performers are still deploying more frequently and pushing code through the pipeline faster, and are doing it more reliably than Low Performers.
+For Medium IT Performers, the amount of unplanned rework reported by the industry is 20%.
+Subtracting the 18% goal gives us 2% for our calculations.
+Medium Performers may not have the level of automated tests and other mechanisms in place to catch many defects as early as the Elite or High Performers, so they spend more time on unnecessary rework.
+This is likely to do to the time consuming work Medium Performers must implement to clean their technical debt.
+Note Medium Performers are still deploying more frequently and pushing code through the pipeline fast, and are doing it more reliably than Low Performers.

-For Low IT Performers, the amount of unnecessary rework reported by the industry is 27%.
-Subtracting the 20% goal, gives us 7% to use in our calculations.
+For Low IT Performers, the amount of unnecessary rework reported by the industry is 20%.
+Subtracting the 18% goal, gives us 2% to use in our calculations.
 In all of these estimates of unnecessary rework, Low Performers are most likely to have immature and unreliable measurement practices, and therefore have less visibility into how much time they are spending on unnecessary rework.
 Therefore, we suggest this estimate may be low because Low Performers just don't realize how much time they are wasting.
-Based on the reported number, Low Performers spend more time on unnecessary rework than High Performers but less than Medium Performers.
-We believe this is because Low Performers are overwhelmed with the total amount of work at hand, or they may not care to keep up with the unplanned, reactionary work and may disregard it in favor of shipping new code at any cost.
+Based on the reported number, Low Performers spend most of their time on unnecessary and unplanned work, with only about 30% of time spent on new work.
+The lowest of all other groups.
+Low Performers are overwhelmed with the total amount of work at hand, and they may not care to keep up with the unplanned, reactionary work - disregarding it in favor of shipping new code at any cost.
 This is often the case when the business prioritizes new features and functions in order to gain a strategic position in the market, but this strategy is not sustainable.
-In fact, we see in our data that Low Performers spend approximately 40% of their time on new work- that's more time spent on new work than Medium Performers.
-While doing new work and delivering new features is good, ignoring defects and unnecessary rework is a losing strategy in the long run- technical debt adds up, increasing the costs of maintaining existing systems and reducing the rate at which new functionality can be delivered.f
+While doing new work and delivering new features is good, ignoring defects and unnecessary rework is a losing strategy in the long run-technical debt adds up, increasing the costs of maintaining existing systems and reducing the rate at which new functionality can be delivered^h.
+The journey from Low to Elite performer involves the hard work necessary to catch up on the tech debt accumulated in the past and get to a point where you are catching defects early and often.